-- 1. Connect the non-heated circuit to the ventilator outlet and to one of the humidifier ports. - 2.
-If using with an HME, attach the HME at the outlet port. - 3.
+- 1. Attach a bacteria filter to the outlet port. - 2.
+Connect the non-heated circuit to the bacteria filter and to one of the humidifier ports. - 3.
 Connect the flow sensor quick connector to the ventilator proximal connection ports on the front panel and ensure that it is properly secured by the connector side snaps. - 4.
 Connect the inspiratory limb of the heated wire circuit to the second humidifier port. - 5.
+Connect the flow sensor to the Y connector - 6.
+Attach a bacteria filter at the exhalation valve on the front panel.

-Connect the expiratory limb of the heated wire circuit to the exhalation valve on the front panel. - 6.
+- 7. Connect the expiratory limb of the heated wire circuit to the filter. - 8.
 Connect the temperature probe according to the specific humidification system's instructions.